I had such an overwhelming response to my strong women series that I’ve decided to continue, to share the stories of more amazing women.

 Parenthood is about raising and celebrating the child you have, not the child you’d thought you’d have.
 It’s about understanding your child is exactly the person they are meant to be.
 And, if you’re lucky, they might be the teacher who turns you into the person you’re supposed to be. – The Water Giver

 Natalie and her partner Steve made a promise that they would do everything they could to give Charlee the best possible life.
-They’re now raising money to take Charlee to America for treatment that could impact her quality of life.
-Steve’s been sky diving, there are car boot sales and charity days going on – the next charity day is 9th September 3-7pm at Langleybury Cricket Club, Hunton Bridge, WD4 8RJ.
-And if you’d like to help you can donate here.
+Earlier this year they took Charlee to America for treatment that has already changed her life.
+They’re now raising money to take Charlee back for more treatment, you can donate here.

 ‘Look after yourself first and then you’ll have the energy for everything else’